Queen Mary I

 Painting style and method

-The materials and style can be compared with Catherine Parr (NPG 4451), with the use of expensive and sumptuous materials.
+The materials and style can be compared with Katherine Parr (NPG 4451), with the use of expensive and sumptuous materials.

 See reports by Jenny Archbold and Catherine Hassall.